Probate Q&A Series

 Demand a Formal Accounting

 Under N.C.
 Gen. Stat. § 28A-13-2, any interested party may request—or the clerk of superior court may require—the personal representative to file a full accounting of estate transactions.
 This accounting must detail all receipts, disbursements, charges, and credits.
-If the executor refuses or misses court-ordered deadlines, you can file a motion for contempt.
+If the executor refuses or misses court-ordered deadlines, you can seek enforcement through the clerk or court, including possible removal or other sanctions.

 Reference: N.C.G.S. § 28A-13-2